Assiiinnn/C_Project/README.md

 1. **Doubly Linked List**: Stores the actual keys and values ordered by usage.
    * **Head**: Most Recently Used (MRU).
    * **Tail**: Least Recently Used (LRU).
-2. **Hash Map (Array of Pointers)**: Stores pointers to the nodes in the linked list.
+2. **Hash Table (Array of Pointers)**: Stores pointers to the nodes in the linked list.
-   * Allows us to jump directly to a node in the list without scanning it.
+   * Allows us to jump directly to a node in the list without iterating through it.

 ## ⏱️ Time and Space Complexity